 Purpose: to create a marketing action plan.

-(Note that this SWOT analysis is specifically focused on the marketing of this small business.
+(Note that this SWOT analysis example is specifically focused on the marketing of this small business.
 While a SWOT analysis may be conducted as an overview of a business, they're particularly useful for planning purposes when they're focused on a specific aspect of a business's operations or as an aid for making decisions - in this case, decisions about how best to market this fictional dog grooming business.)